 Data-driven customer experiences will continue to remove friction and reignite products and channels across the globe.
 These experiences, however, must continue to evolve and grow as customer needs and expectations change.
-At Kin + Carta, we emphasize continuous learning, a combination of our agile delivery approach and modern data and engineering practices to build frictionless customer experiences and continuously improve them based on data from real users.
-Building an intelligent experience that uses data is great but building an intelligent experience that continues to become more and more frictionless is revolutionary.
+At Kin + Carta, we emphasise continuous learning, a combination of our agile delivery approach and modern data and engineering practices to build frictionless customer experiences exactly what they were looking for, even if they've found it in the past, introducing unnecessary friction.